easafe/easafe.github.io/_posts/2015-06-13-correct-religion.md

 >
 >This Being exhibits characteristics very similar to the God of Judaism, Islam, and Christianity, which interestingly enough, are the only core faiths left standing after atheism and pantheism have been eliminated.
 Note also that one of the big questions in life (origins) is now answered: we know where we came from.

-How the articles inferrs some of these bullet points is beyond me.
+How the article infers some of these bullet points is beyond me.
 How did they got Caring or Moral from simply stating that someone created the universe?
-I believe even the author may not know(interestingly enough, these characteristics doesn't rule out [Zoroastrianism](https://en.wikipedia.org/wiki/Zoroastrianism) either, or pretty much any other monotheist religion [as the author doesn't seem to acknowledge polytheism or the difference between *theism* and religion] with a personal creator).
-Let's just skip the odd bits about not existing tow infinites or morality depending on God.
+I believe even the author may not know(interestingly enough, these characteristics doesn't rule out Zoroastrianism either, or pretty much any other monotheist religion [as the author doesn't seem to acknowledge polytheism or the difference between *theism* and religion] with a personal creator).
+Let's just skip the odd bits about not existing two infinities or morality depending on God.
 Well, we have left three similar religions, from which we may guess the author belongs to one.
 This still sounds like a big problem, which one is the truthful?

 >* Is Jesus God? _and_ Does God care about me?
 >